mikeharris-des/ChatServer/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------------

 LAUNCH INSTRUCTIONS:

-	all programs are within this folder ( PATH -> …/chatserver/ ) can be accessed with the following paths:
+    * all programs are within this folder ( PATH -> …/chatserver/ ) can be accessed with the following paths:

 	server.js :  	 [ PATH -> …/chatserver/ ]

-    ensure the node_modules folder is present upon completion of INSTALL INSTRUCTIONS, otherwise see INSTALL INSTRUCTIONS ^^
+    * ensure the node_modules folder is present upon completion of INSTALL INSTRUCTIONS, otherwise see INSTALL INSTRUCTIONS ^^

-	open command line interface, type and enter >> node server.js to launch js program
+    * open command line interface, type and enter the following to launch js program:

+	node server.js

 --------------------------------------------------------------------------------------------------------------------------------------------------

 TEST INSTRUCTIONS:

-            *Upon executing program the following will display to terminal:
+            * Upon executing program the following will display to terminal:

                 Server Running at port 3000  CNTL-C to quit To Test:
                 Open several browsers to: http://localhost:3000/chatClient.html

-            *please only copy, paste and the one url ‘ http://localhost:3000/chatClient.html ‘ into a chrome browser there is handling implemented for entering other urls navigable for this application
+            * please only copy, paste and the one url ‘ http://localhost:3000/chatClient.html ‘ into a chrome browser there is handling implemented for entering other urls navigable for this application

-            *Accessing the Chat Interface:
+            * Accessing the Chat Interface:

                 navigating to http://localhost:3000/chatClient.html to access the chat interface.
                 Multiple clients can connect to the server using different browser tabs or windows.